xuangu-fang/ML-Poli-Sci/documents/Feature_select_and_process.md

 - **Categorical Features**: For categorical features, we treat missing values as a new category.
 This approach acknowledges the possibility that missingness itself might be informative and ensures that no data is discarded.
 After categorization, we apply one-hot encoding to these newly created classes as well.

 Through these systematic steps, we effectively manage the presence of missing values while preserving and enhancing the integrity and usability of our data for robust political science modeling.

+Reference:

+[1]: Zheng, Alice, and Amanda Casari.
+Feature engineering for machine learning: principles and techniques for data scientists. " O'Reilly Media, Inc.", 2018.

+[2]: Seger, Cedric.
+"An investigation of categorical variable encoding techniques in machine learning: binary versus one-hot and feature hashing."
+(2018).